We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 - Frequently Asked

-If you’ve looked at buying a dive computer within the last year, you’ve probably come across the Suunto D5.
+If you’ve looked at buying a new dive computer, you’ve probably come across the Suunto D5.

 In fact, given its sleek design, you could be forgiven for mistaking it for a smart or sports watch instead of a dive computer.